 The main components of a butterfly valve are:

-- Stem.
-This one- or two-piece rod connects the disc to the valve actuator.
-The stem’s material composition varies based on the strength needed for the seat to create the seal and if the stem will immerse in the flow material.
+- Stem: This rod connects the disc to the valve actuator.
+The stem’s material composition varies based on the strength needed for the disc to seal against the seat and if it will be exposed to the product flow.

-- Actuator.
-Manual, semi-automatic or automatic, the actuator moves the stem for flow control.
+- Actuator: Manual (handle), semi-automatic or automatic, the actuator moves the stem for flow control.

 These features are crucial to the functions of the butterfly valve, and they ensure the following advantages:

 - Easy operation for fast opening and closing

 - Simple design with few parts, resulting in cost-effectiveness